Dealing With Low Water Pressure: Causes and Solutions

 Identifying Low Water Pressure

 Recognizing low water pressure is the first step toward addressing the problem.
-Symptoms may include slow-filling tubs and sinks, weak flow from showerheads, and appliances like washing machines taking longer than usual to operate.
+Symptoms may include slow-filling tubs and sinks, weak flow from shower heads, and appliances like washing machines taking longer than usual to operate.
 Sometimes, it might take longer to fill a pot or a bucket than it should, and that could be all it takes for you to recognize there’s an issue developing.
 However, pinpointing the root cause demands a bit more investigation.
 You don’t have to live with these inconveniences, so be sure to reach out for professional help if you notice any of these signs.

 What Causes Low Water Pressure?